JZMegaRayquaza/Scrabble/README.md

 ## Normal Scrabble Rules

 This version of Scrabble adheres to the standard Scrabble rules, with the added functionality of a digital board for convenience.

----

-Feel free to reach out if you have any questions or need further assistance.
-Enjoy your game!

----

-You can customize and expand this README as needed to include additional details or instructions specific to your game.